 After growing up in the San Francisco Bay Area, Lili moved to Philadelphia in 1996 to attend Bryn Mawr College where she studied Art History and French.
 After graduation in 2000, her studies took her to Paris, France and then to New York City where she explored a career at the Museum of Modern Art in Manhattan.
 Deciding to enter the medical field, Lili then gained healthcare experience working for AmeriCorps and for a Philadelphia Aids Research Foundation.
 In 2003, Lili decided to attend Pacific College of Oriental Medicine in San Diego where she received her Masters of Science in Traditional Oriental Medicine.

 Completing an additional one-year training in sports medicine acupuncture with the internationally renowned acupuncturist Matt Callison, Lili became a certified Sports Medicine Acupuncture Specialist in 2010.
-Currently, she is a teaching assistant for the Sports Medicine Acupuncture program and in the past has assisted in the Acusport Seminar Series and Treatment of Orthopedic Disorders class at the Pacific College of Oriental Medicine.
-Her studies and additional training in postural alignment and corrective exercises have created treatments for collegiate, Olympic, and professional athletes including several San Diego Chargers.
+She has taught both in Matt Callison’s Sports Medicine Acupuncture Certification program and at Pacific College of Oriental Medicine.

 Sports Medicine Acupuncture Specialist, Massage Therapist